Avoiding surprise costs when building a pool

 If you do this you will find that there are no hidden costs.
 What there can often be though is misunderstood contracts.
 I find that often when customers are signing the pool contract they are so excited about getting the pool they don’t necessarily take in all of the information that they should.
-Below we provide an overview of the contract price exclusions, explain what they are, how likely and what they can cost.
-If it is known that these items will be encountered you can ask your builder to include them in the contract at a fixed rate or PC allowance.
+Below we provide an overview of the SPASA contract price exclusions; explain what they are, how likely they are to occur, and what they can cost.
+If it is known that these items will be encountered, you can ask your builder to include them in the contract at a fixed rate or PC allowance.

 a) Survey of the property

 This will generally be required when the pool is very close to the boundary to make sure that the pool is built on your property.
 Most other pool projects do not require this.
 A site survey would generally cost up to $1000.